A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 3/README.md

  - **Creatures:**
     - [Kibb PDF](./NPC-Monsters-Statblocks/Kibb.pdf)
   ![Kibb PNG](./NPC-Monsters-Statblocks/Kibb.png)
-    - Kibb is obviously intelligent and unnaturally friendly towards any rescuers, and for example provides flanking bonuses
+    - Kibb is obviously intelligent and unnaturally friendly towards any rescuers, and for example provides flanking bonuses.
+    - If Shelalu is with the party she will recognise Kibb as an animal companion.
     - 5x [Graul Hounds - Riding Dogs](http://2e.aonprd.com/Monsters.aspx?ID=125)
     - Note the level of the dogs is too low to be a challenge to the PCs - it is an interesting dilemma for them to fight and kill relatively harmless doggies
     - [Rukus Graul PDF](./NPC-Monsters-Statblocks/rukus_graul.pdf)